There are a lot of masks out there – which one should you use to boost your skincare routine into hyperdrive? Let me help!

 That’s all the types I can think of – have I missed any?
 Please let me know if there are more I should add to the list!

-Products marked * were provided for review, which did not affect my opinion.
+Products marked * were provided for editorial consideration, which did not affect my opinion.
 This post contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you.
 For more information, see Disclosure Policy.